Appendix C — Python tutorial

 Installing JupyterLab Desktop#

-JupyterLab is a computing platform that makes it easy to run Python code in your browser.
-JupyterLab provides a notebook interface that allows you run and edit Python commands interactively, which makes it the perfect tool for learning Python.
+JupyterLab is a computing platform that makes it easy to run Python code.
+JupyterLab provides a notebook interface that allows you to run and edit Python commands interactively, which is the learning environment I want you to have while reading the rest of this tutorial.
+JupyterLab Desktop is a convenient all-in-one application that you can install on your computer to run JupyterLab.

 Notebooks are interactive documents#

-A Jupyter notebook consists of a sequence of cells, similar to how a text document consists of a series of paragraphs.
-The notebook you created has a single empty code cell, which is ready to accept Python commands.
-Type in the expression 2 + 3 into the cell, then press SHIFT+ENTER to run the code.
+Enter the expression 2 + 3 into the code cell, then press SHIFT+ENTER to run the code.
 You should see the result of the calculation displayed on a new line immediately below your input.
-The cursor will automatically move to a new code cell, as shown in the screenshot below.
+The cursor will automatically move to the next code cell, as shown in the screenshot below.

-Box (1) shows a code cell and its output.
-The cursor is currently in the cell highlighted in box (2).
-The label (3) tells us the notebook filename is Untitled.ipynb.
-The buttons in box (4) control the notebook execution: run, stop, restart, and run all.
+The menu bar at the top of the notebook contains the notebook execution control buttons.
 The play button executes the code in the current cell, and is equivalent to pressing SHIFT+ENTER.
 The stop and restart buttons can be used to interrupt a computation that is stuck or taking too long.
-The run all button is useful when you want to rerun all the cells in the notebook from top to bottom.
+The run all button is useful when you want to rerun all the cells in the notebook from start to finish.

 Code cells contain Python commands#

+Each code cell in a notebook is a command prompt that allows you to enter Python commands and “run” them by pressing SHIFT+ENTER, or by clicking the play button in the toolbar.
 Let’s see the example commands from screenshot again.
 We can make Python compute the sum of two numbers by entering 2+3 in a code cell, then pressing SHIFT+ENTER.

 2 + 3